nighthawkcoders/Nighthawk-Pages/README.md

 - Tags are used to organize pages by their tag the way to add tags is to add the following to your front matter such as the example seen here `categories: [C1.4]` each item in the same category will be lumped together to be seen easily on the tags page.

 ### NEW FOR NIGHTHAWK-Pages - SEARCH
 - All pages can be searched for using the built in search bar.
-This search bar will search for any word in the title of the page.
+This search bar will search for any word in the title of a page or in the page itself.
 This allows for easily finding pages and information that you are looking for.
-However sometimes this may not be desirable so to hide a page from the search bar you can add `search_exclude: true` to the front matter of the page.
+However, sometimes this may not be desirable so to hide a page from search you can add `search_exclude: true` to the front matter of the page.
 This will hide the page from appearing when the viewer uses search.

 ### NEW FOR NIGHTHAWK-Pages -  NAVIGATION BAR